As a member of the U.S. military, looking for car insurance coverage can present unique challenges.

 Although you still need to do some legwork, we’ve gathered data about prices for the best car insurance for military personnel in several circumstances.

-You’ll see that premium costs vary widely, so make sure you get at least three quotes from providers, and remind agents that you serve your country in the U.S. Armed Forces.
+You’ll see that premium costs vary widely, so make sure you get at least three quotes from multiple providers and remind agents that you serve your country in the U.S. Armed Forces.

 - A male driver with six to eight years of driving experience, a clean driving record, who drives approximately 7,600 to 10,000 miles per year, can expect to pay between $539 and $2,011 annually for a standard policy on a Toyota Camry in Oceanside, California (just outside of Camp Pendleton Marine Corps Base).
 His average yearly premium would be $938.